A CALL FOR WHITE PEOPLE TO TAKE THE STAND OF “UNITY THROUGH REPARATIONS”

 Also speaking will be Akilé Anai and Jesse Nevel.

-The seven stops on the tour are: Oakland, CA; St. Petersburg, FL; Boston, MA; Brooklyn, NY; Seattle, WA; Gainesville, FL; and Huntsville, AL.
+The six stops on the tour are: Oakland, CA; St. Petersburg, FL; Boston, MA; Brooklyn, NY; Gainesville, FL; and Huntsville, Alabama.

 Unity Through Reparations!

 DAYS IN SOLIDARITY WITH AFRICAN PEOPLE SPEAKING TOUR 2017 COMING TO A CITY NEAR YOU!